CYGNUS-RD/middleware/help/Rclone.md

 - Now the desired bucket is mounted into a local folder and you can easily copy from terminal any file with cp command

 Warning:<br />
-- If you turn off your PC, the mount will command will have to be repeated at restart (unless you insert it into a fstab or bash_profile file)
+- If you turn off your PC, the mount will command will have to be repeated at restart (EXPERT: unless you play with fstab or bash_profile files)
 - The token generated during ```./cygno_gsetup.sh``` expires in 20 days.
 After expiration, you do not need to repeat everything, but just use ```oidc-gen --reauthenticate cygno``` and follow the instructions.